![]() |

 distributed among commercial fishermen.

-revised alternatives in Amendment 39: Regional Management – which considers dividing the recreational red snapper quota among
+Amendment 39: Regional Management – which considers dividing the recreational red snapper quota among

 different regions in the Gulf to allow for the creation of different management